 What we don’t: Doesn’t support Bluetooth connections like other options.

-As we touched on above, the Cygolite is fairly pricey for a rear light.
-Plenty of cheap options are available, including the $23 Planet Bike Superflash below, but that light can’t come close to matching the brightness of the Cygolite at only 65 lumens.
-Further, the Hotshot includes both seat post and seat stay mounts, so you can place it wherever it’s most effective.
-With what feels like an ever-increasing number of distracted drivers on the road, we think it’s worth erring on the side of such a well-rounded model.
-For the ultimate in rear light safety, check out the Garmin Varia RTL515 below, which uses a radar system to alert you to approaching cars.
+As we touched on above, the Knog is fairly pricey for a rear light.
+Plenty of cheap options are available, including the $50 Cygolite Hotshot Pro 200 below.
+We’ll hand it to the Cygolite for its boost in brightness (200 lumens), but the Knog has a longer battery life on its brighter modes (3 hours more than the Cygolite on high).
+We also think the Knog has a classier style—we really like the svelte rectangular shape—while the Cygolite leans less modern.
+Appearances aside, we think it’s worth erring on the side of such a well-rounded model, especially with what feels like an ever-increasing number of distracted drivers on the road.
+And for the ultimate in rear light safety, check out the Garmin Varia RTL515 below, which uses a radar system to alert you to approaching cars.

 Best Bike Light Set for Commuting